 The problem with herbal supplements and blood sugar is that people take them and then continue to eat poorly and think that the supplements will get the sugar out of their system.
 It doesn’t work like that.

 Even though I posted a study that shows Berberine has similar potency as Metformin, it’s not as clinically proven and not as regulated.
 When you take herbal supplements you’re never certain of the potency.

 Even Metformin isn’t enough to improve blood sugar in a type 2 diabetic if they don’t improve their diet and reduce sugar and carbohydrate consumption.
 It might give you a little boost in conjunction with a low carbohydrate diet, but we can’t rely on it alone.

 Can it help with weight loss?

 Just like my comments above, don’t rely on Berberine alone to do the work for you.
 The best long term diet for weight loss is a ketogenic diet with a little intermittent fasting thrown in.
 There are some speed keto hacks, and Ketogenicinfo has a methodology for getting back into ketosis in 24 hours, but…

 No matter what keto hacks you attempt, if you don’t lower your insulin levels you will never lose weight.
 Supplements like Berberine can help you on your keto journey, but nothing can replace eating quality foods from this keto-approved food list.

 So what is Berberine used for?

-How long it takes to reach autophagy is extremely variable, but as an example, if you reached autophagy after a 36 hour fast, possibly by taking Berberine you could reach it in 24 hours.
+How long it takes to reach autophagy is extremely variable, but as an example, if you typically reach autophagy after a 36 hour fast, by taking Berberine you could possibly reach it in 24 hours.
 If that hypothesis is correct, that could have a massive impact on improving healthspan and lifespan.